 I think I get it, but who can be my guarantor?

-Despite being called a “parental guarantee” anyone can actually be a guarantor, as long as they meet certain age and citizenship criteria, have equity or a stable income, or have a good credit rating.
-However, banks and lenders often refer to it as a family guarantee because immediate family members such as parents or siblings are usually the ones to guarantee their relative’s home loan.
+Despite its name suggests a “parental guarantee”, anyone can actually be a guarantor.
+However, they need to meet certain age and citizenship criteria, have equity or a stable income, or have a good credit rating.
+Banks and lenders often refer to it as a family guarantee because immediate family members such as parents or siblings are usually the ones to guarantee their relative’s home loan.

 Should myself or my guarantor know anything else?

-As a borrower, you should ensure that you can afford the loan and its respective repayments to not put your family member or their household at risk.
+As a borrower, you should ensure that you can afford the loan and its respective repayments.
+This is due to you would not put your family member or their household at risk.
 The guarantee only aims to reduce barriers to entry or the need to pay extra fees like LMI, and won’t assist with the repayments itself.

-Given the risk involved it’s best practice to seek out proper financial advice and do thorough research before each party commits to anything.
-For instance, as a guarantor it is possible for you to choose how much money you would like to input as security and you can even request for a release as guarantor.
+Given the risk involved, it’s best practice to seek out proper financial advice.
+Moreover, you need to do thorough research before each party commits to anything.
+For instance, as a guarantor, you can choose how much money you would like to input as security.
+Additionally, you can even request for a release as guarantor.

-The most important point to takeaway is that while the guarantor can help you purchase a property, the act is not risk free.
-While using their home as security saves them from having to give cash to the borrower, the commitment stands that if the borrower cannot repay the loan, the guarantor will have to pay back the guarantee amount.
+The key takeaway is that while the guarantor can help you purchase a property, the act is not risk neutral.
+While using their home as security saves them from having to give cash to the borrower, the circumstances are conditional.
+That is, if the borrower cannot repay the loan, the guarantor will have to pay back the guarantee amount.

 To sum all of the above up for you, essentially:

 - A parental or family guarantee is when a relative offers to use their home as security for your loan.

 - It doesn’t cost the guarantor (your family member) any money up front.
 Instead, it relies on the value of their home and the equity they have.